ledgersmb/ledgersmb-dev-docker/README.md

 ```

 an execution environment is wrapped around the local repository. `<path>`
 is the path of the `docker-compose.yml` held in this repository.
-Two
+Three
-containers are create: `postres-lsmb-master-dev` and `ledgersmb-master-devel`.
+containers are created: `postres-lsmb-master-devel`, `ledgersmb-master-devel`
+and `selenium-lsmb-master-devel`.